sisitech/SisitechDocs/docs/Libraries/myForms/usage.md

 - Next, go to your specific API endpoint and click on the options button to get the options file.

-!!! note
-    TODO: Update the image below to show the vaccines api endpoint

 <img src="../../../images/myforms/click-options.png" width="1000">

 - Once copied, define and export an options object in your options file